-- Quantitative analysis uses surveys and other tools that track numbers and help you determine percentages.
+- Quantitative – Use surveys to track numbers and percentages.

 Both are very valuable in helping you design the most effective interventions for your community.
 This module will help you collect quantitative data on child passenger safety, while module 5 will help you with qualitative methods.

 - Determine the percentage of children riding in age and size appropriate restraints in your tribe.